 - Coordinating the LuteConnect (1:1 RA/Resident meetings) process as part of the community development model

 - Serving as NASPA Undergraduate Fellowship Program (NUFP) Mentors

 Opportunities at PLU:

 - Co/Instructing or presenting for a PLUS 100: Transitions to PLU (1-credit course)

-- Participating in/facilitating Diversity Center Retreats: (e.g., Students of Color Retreat, Men’s Retreat, Women’s Retreat, Queer Student Retreat)
+- Facilitating sessions for Diversity Center Retreats: (e.g., Students of Color Retreat, Men’s Retreat, Women’s Retreat, Queer Student Retreat)

 - Facilitating Returner Reflection Series